mosra/magnum-bindings/doc/python/pages/building.rst

 In case Corrade or Magnum is built with :dox:`CORRADE_BUILD_STATIC` / :dox:`MAGNUM_BUILD_STATIC`, the corresponding bindings are compiled into a single dynamic module instead of one module per Corrade/Magnum library.

 In this case, similarly to linking static plugins to Magnum's own command-line utilities, you can use the ``MAGNUM_PYTHON_BINDINGS_STATIC_PLUGINS`` CMake variable to link static plugins to the Python module, assuming Magnum, Magnum Plugins and Magnum Bindings are all CMake subprojects.
 It's a semicolon-separated list of existing CMake targets, for example ``Magnum::AnyImageImporter;MagnumPlugins::StbImageImporter``.

+On Unix platforms, Python by default loads the modules in isolated namespaces.
+That's a good thing to do from a security point of view, nevertheless with static builds of Corrade and Magnum it will result in globals duplicated across the Corrade and Magnum modules (and also any other Python modules that use Magnum natively inside) unable to see each other in order to deduplicate themselves, causing strange issues.
+To solve that, the ``MAGNUM_BUILD_PYTHON_BINDINGS_RTLD_GLOBAL`` CMake option, which is enabled by default on static builds on Unix platforms, overrides Python's module loading code to not load them in isolated namespaces using :ref:`sys.setdlopenflags()`.
+The override then happens inside :py:`import corrade` and is in effect for the rest of the interpreter lifetime, to affect also any potential other modules depending on Magnum loaded later.
+See also :dox:`CORRADE_BUILD_STATIC_UNIQUE_GLOBALS` and :dox:`MAGNUM_BUILD_STATIC_UNIQUE_GLOBALS` in Corrade and Magnum for more information.

 `Running unit tests`_
 ---------------------